litmuschaos/v1-litmus-docs/docs/getstarted.md

 ### Setup ServiceAccount

-A ServiceAccount should be created to allow chaosengine to run experiments on your application namespace.
+A ServiceAccount should be created to allow chaosengine to run experiments in your application namespace.
 Copy the following into `rbac.yaml` and run `kubectl apply -f rbac.yaml` to create one such account on your default namespace.
 You can change the service account name and namespace as needed.

 ```yaml
 ---